190930-UTA-CW-Go/project3/README.md

 - Creates portfolio template on page.html.
 - Creates a blank file named after full path.
 - Inputs portfolio information into the file.
-- Allows you to approve or deny the portfolio
+- Allows you to approve or deny the portfolio.